-c.
+d.
 Results of imperfect model experiments

-Results from the imperfect WRF model forecasts show similar tendencies of improvement due to refractivity assimilation as in the perfect model forecasts, but there are important differences.
+Results from the imperfect model assimilation cycles and forecasts show similar tendencies of improvement because of refractivity assimilation as in the perfect model forecasts, but with some important differences.
 In the reflectivity plots of Fig. 13, an hour into the forecast, the general shape of the convective complex in control experiments is similar to that of the truth.
 The baseline experiments NoNd (Fig. 13b) and NoNm (Fig. 13c) show significantly reduced and increased convection, respectively, as compared to the truth (Fig. 13a).
 There are many more locations of convection east and south of this complex than were present in the truth simulation for all imperfect model experiments, and in general the storms do not develop as strongly as in the truth.
-Comparing the RMSEs of moisture for the WRF forecasts in Fig. 14 to RMSEs of perfect model forecasts in Fig. 5, it is clear that forecast error growth is up to 2 - 3 times faster in the WRF forecasts than in the ARPS forecasts, especially within the first 30 min.
-The errors of the refractivity data assimilation experiments in Fig. 14 do, however, tend to stay below their respective baseline forecast throughout the 3-hour forecast period, despite this large error growth.
+Comparing the RMSEs of moisture for the WRF forecasts in Fig. 14 to RMSEs of perfect model forecasts in Fig. 5, it is clear that forecast error growth is up to 2-3 times faster in the WRF forecasts than in the ARPS forecasts, especially within the first 30 min.
+The errors of the refractivity data assimilation experiments in Fig. 14 do, however, tend to stay below their respective baseline forecast throughout the 3-h forecast period, despite this large error growth.

-ETSs of reflectivity calculated over the full domain (Fig. 15a) show similar levels for full-domain refractivity assimilation experiments, decreasing from 0.7 to 0.8 at the initial forecast time (2130 UTC) to about 0.4 an hour into the forecast.
-Baseline experiment NoNd shows generally lower scores from 0.5 at initial time down to 0.3 an hour into the forecast; however, NoNd actually scores higher than the assimilation experiments starting at about 2315 UTC, an indication that the effect of refractivity assimilation on convection is lost after roughly 90-120 forecast minutes.
-Baseline NoNm has the lowest scores at 0.1 to 0.2 throughout the entire forecast period, due to the widespread spurious convection caused by the positive moisture bias in the background.
-The ETSs for imperfect model CNTL experiments are slightly lower than those of perfect model forecast in Fig. 9.
-As observation error increases up to standard deviation of 2.0 N-units, the ETSs are roughly 0.1 lower than the CNTL experiments but only for the first hour of the forecast, after which scores become nearly identical among data assimilation experiments.
+ETSs of reflectivity calculated over the full domain (Fig. 15a) show similar levels for full-domain refractivity assimilation experiments, decreasing from 0.7 to 0.8 at the initial forecast time (2130) to about 0.4 an hour into the forecast.
+By 0000, the experiments score at or below 0.3, an indication that the effect of refractivity assimilation on convection is lost after roughly 90-120 forecast minutes.
+Baseline experiment NoNd shows generally lower scores from around 0.7 at the initial time down to 0.2 an hour into the forecast.
+NoNm shows initially the lowest scores at 0.1-0.2 until 2330, because of the widespread spurious convection caused by the positive moisture bias in the background.
+The ETSs for imperfect model CNTL experiments are slightly lower than those of perfect model forecast in Fig. 8.
 The results for forecast experiments of increased observational error are consistent with the perfect model forecast results.

-ETSs calculated over the sub-verification domain of Fig. 1b near the isolated supercell in the truth (Fig. 15b) are lower in general.
-Both baseline experiments remain near 0 for the first 2 hours of forecast, as neither captures the supercell initiation and development.
-Single-radar experiment 1RD0.5m shows little if any positive impact on the forecast above the baselines, as
+FIG. 15.
+ETS time series of imperfect (WRF) model analysis and forecast experiments. (a) For NoN, CNTL, and FRAD experiments, calculated over the whole domain; and (b) for NoN, CNTL, and single radar (1RD) experiments, calculated over the verification subdomain shown in Fig. 1b.

-ETS remains at or near 0.
-Since the assimilation only covers 50-km radius of a single radar, the bias of high moisture in the rest of the field outside data coverage still dominates the forecast, causing widespread aggressive storm development.
-Thus the impact of assimilating refractivity is significantly reduced in experiment 1RD0.5m.
-On the other hand, dry-bias single radar experiment 1RD0.5d shows higher ETS values in Fig. 15b, consistent with scores of the CNTL imperfect model forecasts.
-Refractivity data assimilation from single-radar shows positive forecast impact here only when the model has a negative moisture bias, when it does not initiate convection as readily.
+ETSs calculated over the subverification domain of Fig. 1b near the isolated supercell in the truth (Fig. 15b) are lower in general.
+Both baseline experiments remain near 0 throughout the forecast, as neither captures the supercell initiation and development and have many spurious cells.
+Single-radar experiment 1RD0.5m shows the lowest impact on the forecast above the baselines, as ETS remains around 0.1 throughout.
+Since the assimilation only covers a 50-km radius of a single radar, the bias of high moisture in the rest of the field outside data coverage still dominates the forecast, causing widespread aggressive storm development.
+Thus, the impact of assimilating refractivity is significantly reduced in experiment 1RD0.5m.
+Dry-bias single-radar experiment 1RD0.5d shows higher scores closer to 0.2.
+Both single-radar experiments score generally lower than their corresponding control experiments, an indication of the impact of the loss in refractivity data coverage.